jackhallybone/python-swept-sine/README.md

 ## Measuring using .wav (for example in a DAW)

-So that the signal generation and analysis can happen separately, the generated sweep can be saved to a wav file.
+Signal generation and analysis can be separated by working with .wav files.
+For example if the measurement recording is done in a DAW.

 ```python
 my_swept_sine.save_sweep_as_wav(path="sweeps", prefix="my_sweep_name")